Jason Sudeikis often portrayed Romney. This Halloween, the senator returns the favor as Ted Lasso.

-On Twitter, the senator shared a GIF of him donning a pair of the khakis and blue long-sleeved cardigan bearing the logo of the fictional soccer team Lasso coaches, AFC Richmond.
+On Twitter, the senator shared a GIF of him donning a pair of khakis and a blue long-sleeved cardigan bearing the logo of the fictional soccer team Lasso coaches, AFC Richmond.
 As he leaves his office, Romney slaps a yellow sign with the word “Believe” taped above the doorway, another nod to the show.
 Lasso, an eternal optimist, has the same sign above his office door to encourage his players to believe in themselves and catch some good luck.

-The critically-acclaimed show, which last month won four Emmys, is based on a character that Sudeikis originally played in promos for NBC Sports.
-The show and the character gained a loyal fanbase for their folksy humor, heartwarming scenes and portrayal of nontoxic masculinity.
+The critically acclaimed show, which last month won four Emmys, is based on a character that Sudeikis originally played in promos for NBC Sports.
+The show and the character gained a loyal fan base for their folksy humor, heartwarming scenes and portrayal of nontoxic masculinity.

-There was just one twist in Romney’s execution of his Ted Lasso bit — he accompanied his first GIF with the quote, “If you believe in yourself, and have clear eyes and full hearts — you can’t lose,” which, yes, was said by a coach,but not the highly-citeable Lasso.
-That inspirational phrase is from Dillon High School coach Eric Taylor, of NBC’s earlier show “Friday Night Lights.”
+There was just one twist in Romney’s execution of his Ted Lasso bit — he accompanied his first GIF with the quote “If you believe in yourself, and have clear eyes and full hearts — you can’t lose,” part of which, yes, was said by a coach, but not the highly citeable Lasso.
+That inspirational phrase is from Dillon High School coach Eric Taylor, of NBC’s “Friday Night Lights.”
 Romney often invoked this quote during his 2012 presidential campaign.

-Still, Romney continued with the Halloween gag, posting another GIF a few minutes later, in the real-life Utah team Real Salt Lake jersey as he strutted down a Capitol hallway, catching a soccer ball along the way.
+Still, Romney continued with the Halloween gag, posting another GIF a few minutes later in which he wore the jersey of Real Salt Lake, the real-life Utah team, as he strutted down a Capitol hallway, catching a soccer ball along the way.

 “Warming up for Halloween weekend with the grandkids,” Romney tweeted, this time pulling a quote from Lasso himself: “Your body is like day-old rice.
 If it ain’t warmed up properly, something real bad could happen.”